Gary Bollan: Forfar Athletic

 Bollan left his position as manager of Airdrieonians in December 2015 to take over from Dick Campbell at fellow League One side Forfar Athletic.
 However, he was unable to avoid relegation to Scottish League Two.
 He guided them back to the third tier via the play-offs in the following season, in which the club led for most of the season before missing out on the final day to Arbroath.
 Bollan was sacked by Forfar in September 2017, after a run of defeats culminated in a 5–0 defeat at Arbroath.

 Cowdenbeath

 After less than two months without a club, Bollan was appointed manager of Scottish League Two side Cowdenbeath on 14 November 2017.
 He took over a struggling club, fighting for existence and relegation from the Scottish Professional Football League.
 Despite some decent results, the "Blue Brazil" still finished bottom at the end of the season.
 Bollan led the club to safety after beating Highland Football League champions Cove Rangers in the Scottish League Two play-offs in May 2018.

 Bollan left Cowdenbeath in October 2021, after the club lost a Scottish Cup tie against Lowland League side Civil Service Strollers.

+Inverness Caledonian Thistle

+Bollan joined Duncan Ferguson at Inverness Caledonian Thistle as a coach in October 2023.

+He left the club along with Ferguson and goalkeeping coach Stuart Garden on 23 October 2024 after the club entered administration.